AviatrixSystems/Docs/HowTos/tgw_design_patterns.rst

 Connecting to Other Cloud Providers
 -------------------------------------

-To connect any network of a cloud provider is not AWS, Azure, Google GCP and Oracle Cloud, use the native VPN gateway of these cloud providers to build VPN tunnels to the Aviatrix Transit Gateway to connect to the rest of the deployment, as shown in the diagram below.
+To connect any network of a cloud provider that is not AWS, Azure, Google GCP and Oracle Cloud, use the native VPN gateway of these cloud providers to build VPN tunnels to the Aviatrix Transit Gateway to connect to the rest of the deployment, as shown in the diagram below.
 On the Aviatrix side, use the option `External Devices <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_ when making the connection.